 related posts

-3 Delicious Drinks Inspired by the Grishaverse // 100 Products Every Shadow and Bone Fan Will Love // The Best Fantasy Books of All Time
+3 Delicious Drinks Inspired by the Grishaverse // 100 Products Every Shadow and Bone Fan Will Love // How to Read The Grishaverse Books in the Correct Order

 Before we start talking about The Darkling, it is important to look at the one who is mostly responsible for the man we are introduced to in Shadow and Bone: Baghra.